Climate Storytelling Workshops

 It can be difficult to see the connection between climate change and day-to-day activities, attitudes, and experiences.
 Yet talking about climate change and connecting it to everyday life are critical steps in collectively working towards building a more just and sustainable world.

-In a Climate Stories Project workshop, your organization or your students will take these steps and harness the power of storytelling to engage with climate change:
+In a Climate Stories Project workshop, your organization members or your students will take these steps and harness the power of storytelling to engage with climate change:

-In a Climate Stories Project workshop, your organization or your students will take these steps and harness the power of storytelling to engage with climate change:
+In a Climate Stories Project workshop, your organization members or your students will take these steps and harness the power of storytelling to engage with climate change:

 - Share how climate change has been impacting your own community and communities around the world.